Today we will learn how to offset the CSS

 background-position.
 To do that, we will use a small calculation.

-background-position to offset position a background in an element.
+background-position CSS property to offset the position of a background element.
 Nowadays, we use a lot of fluid/responsive layouts, which can make this quite uneasy.

 center to center on all axis.

-It's easy aligning center or from the left, but aligning from the right can is not always known, so let's look into aligning from the right.
+It's accessible aligning center or from the left, but aligning from the right is not always known.
+Let's look into aligning from the right.

 background-position: right 25px bottom 25px;